Erikas-Ramanauskas/Milestone-Project-2/README.md

 };
 ````

  - All of previous problems were solved essentialy with pointer video and this article makign game function on both touch and mouse events.
-As well as no longer bound to drag events allowing me to edit css if I wish so and removing wird bug that would not record shape centers and cousing shape to disapear uncontrolable.
+As well as no longer bound to drag events allowing me to edit css if I wish so and removing weird bug that would not record shape centers and cousing shape to disapear uncontrolable.

  - if I have to work with drag and drop or I recomend anyone to do it [Web Dev Simplified](https://www.youtube.com/watch?v=MhUCYR9Tb9c) and [article](https://javascript.info/mouse-drag-and-drop) is ideal guide for this type of purpose.

-#### Solved Bugs during developing
+### Solved Bugs during developing
- - There were a that coused the biger shapes of 4 width or height to split up and take over 5 leaving 1 as a gap. this is due to js maths and resizing and causing the drop area being bigger than a shapes squares.
+ - There were a bug that coused the bigger shapes of 4 width or height to split up and take over 5 leaving 1 as a gap. this is due to js maths and resizing and causing the drop area being bigger than a shapes squares.
 When retrieving data of shapes X and Y I added to the top and left 1% (multiplied by 1.01) as well as divided right and bottom edges by the same.
 This seems to solve the problem, yet the player will have to more accurate on droping shapes than innitialy.

  - Several resizing issues were detected when changing direction in the phone mode, and especialy when resizing sreen size while testing in responsive mode.
 Main issue was that shapes and buttons mostly relied on game board dimentions.
 During resize event listener the order of functions were not in order and changing them around *gameBoardAndScreenDimentions();* first and *setShapesContainerSize();* after seem to solve the problem